 io.zwets.it

 You have reached io.zwets.it, Marco van Zwetselaar’s professional domain.
 I’m also at zwets.com, my family’s long time personal digital namespace.
+The web site of my company Zwets IT is zwets.it.

 Who is io@zwets.it?

 My professional career started in academic research deep in the past millennium.
 Then there was a twenty year stint in commercial IT (details).
 I then moved back into research, and have since been immersed in genomics and bioinformatics.
-After ten years building from scratch KCRI’s bioinformatics unit, I moved on in March 2023 to continue as an independent contractor with my own company (Zwets IT).
-Read my full CV here.

 Bioinformatics

 I tremendously enjoyed setting up the bioinformatics unit at KCRI in Moshi, Tanzania.
 This meant single-handedly building an affordable but adequate high-performance cluster (hpc.kcri.it), developing pipelines such as the KCRI CGE Bacterial Analysis Pipeline (BAP), teaching basic and advanced bioinformatics courses, and performing countless analyses for projects around Africa – including Tanzania’s first and only published SARS-CoV-2 genomes.
-I hope to continue in this line of work, building local bioinformatics capacity at other sites in Africa.

 Programming

 Bioinformatics is my work, programming is my craft and passion.
-I must have typed my first line of BASIC circa 1979 on a Philips P2000.
-Then came Pascal, LISP and C++ in the 80s – as well as an obscure DBase3 language which is all but lost in the haze.
-I then rode the third AI wave of the early 90s, picking up Prolog and Scheme, and a heap of mathematical statistics in the wake of the newborn field of “Neural Networks”.
-The beautifully austere formalisms of lambda calculus and combinatory logic blew my mind and cemented my love for functional languages.
-Haskell is still my favourite programming language, by far.
+I must have typed my first line of BASIC ca. 1979 on a Philips P2000.
+Then came Pascal, LISP and C++ in the 80s – as well as an obscure DBase3 language which is lost in the haze.

 Ah, work